AIBi11y/CloudApp/README.md

 As per above, the data which we chose to use for our app was Airbnb listings data for Dublin and is publicly available from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).

-A detailed listings file was downloaded as the main dataset for this project and stored on GitHub (file available [here](https://github.com/AIBi11y/CloudApp/blob/master/Data/listings.csv.zip)).
+A detailed listings file was downloaded as the main dataset for this project and stored (file available [here](https://github.com/AIBi11y/CloudApp/blob/master/Data/listings.csv.zip)).
 The file contains 106 columns related to listings, such as price per night, longitude, latitude, property features, and much more.
 In the next stage, we needed to wrangle this data for use in our Qlikview dashboard.

 # Data Processing

-## Dataproc
+## GCP/Dataproc

 Data extraction, transformation, load and querying were run on GCP, utilizing dataproc - a fast, relatively easy to use and fully managed cloud service for running Hadoop clusters.